SpektraSystems/Red-Hat-Modernize-Apps/lab6.md

 ![Local Web Browser Tab]({% image_path reactive-microservices/web-page.png %}){:width="80%"}

-> **NOTE:** The Fetch button doesn't work yet, but we will fix that later in this lab.
+> **NOTE:** The Fetch button doesn\'t work yet, but we will fix that later in this lab.

 **3. Add a simple REST Handler**

-Now let's add a simple rest service.
+Now let\'s add a simple rest service.
 Replace the `//TODO: Create hello router` marker with this code to create and start the web server listing to the port retrieved from the configuration:

 ~~~java